Block WhatsApp

 Screen Time app limit Basic usage awareness.
 Easy to ignore when a message feels urgent or socially expected.

 Fella Blocking WhatsApp by default.
-Built for one daily emergency unlock, not all-day checking.
+Built for one 5-minute emergency unlock per session, not all-day checking.

 How to block WhatsApp on iPhone with Fella